nelson-ds/pigeon/README.md

 # pigeon
-Trip planning service utilizing AI recommendation as well as traveling expertise of other users
+Trip planning service which leverages AI recommendations as well as human traveling experience

 ## How does this service work?
 - Onboarding to the service